Jackson County asks state to deny pipeline permit

 - Scientists identify another possible threat to orcas: pink salmon

+The pipeline would cross 87 waterways and wetlands in the county, including the Rogue River, and cross beneath the Rogue River two miles north of Shady Cove.

+County officials say in the letter the crossing is too close to homeowners, who would be subjected to construction and drilling noise and other effects.
+They also worry about the leakage of drilling fluid into the river.

 The Federal Energy Regulatory Commission is reviewing the project at the national level.
+The commission denied a previous iteration of the project in 2016, saying potential harms outweighed potential benefits.

 Information from: Mail Tribune, http://www.mailtribune.com/